allenai/satlas/OngoingProjects.md

 Make it easier for users to apply SatlasPretrain foundation models for downstream tasks.

 - So far we have released the [`satlaspretrain_models` package](https://github.com/allenai/satlaspretrain_models/) and [accompanying tutorial](https://github.com/allenai/satlaspretrain_models/blob/main/demo.ipynb).
+- We have also made the SatlasPretrain dataset available on Hugging Face at https://huggingface.co/allenai/satlas-pretrain
 - We plan to make the models available in [TorchGeo](https://github.com/microsoft/torchgeo) too (expected March 2024).
-- We are also working to make the dataset available on Huggingface (expected March 2024).
-Currently it can be downloaded for free from an S3 bucket but some users have slow download speed.

 ## satlas.allen.ai 2023 Data (ongoing, 75%)